Skip to main menu Skip to content

 Ryerson Magazine

 With the spring 1997 edition the name changed to Ryerson Magazine (RG 395.07.02)and began publishing only twice a year.
-In 2001, it changed its name to Toronto Metropolitan University, the magazine – reflecting the name change of the University from Ryerson Polytechnic University to Toronto Metropolitan University.
-It changed its name again in 2002 to Alumni Magazine, with a final name change in 2011 to Toronto Metropolitan University Magazine.
+In 2001, it changed its name to Ryerson University, the magazine – reflecting the name change of the University from Ryerson Polytechnic University to Ryerson University.
+It changed its name again in 2002 to Alumni Magazine, with a final name change in 2022 to Ryerson University Magazine.

 Student Media